Ian Burchnall

-Ian David Burchnall (born 11 February 1983) is an English football manager who is the assistant manager of Anderlecht.
+Ian David Burchnall (born 11 February 1983) is an English football manager.
 He holds the UEFA Pro Licence.

 Managerial career

 Burchnall started his coaching career at the age of 22 at the University of Leeds.
 He was later part of coaching staffs at Leeds United and Bradford City academies.

 Sarpsborg 08

 In 2012, Burchnall was signed by Norwegian club Sarpsborg 08 as Brian Deane's assistant manager.

 Viking

 On 22 October 2014, Burchnall accepted an offer from Viking to become Kjell Jonevret's assistant.
 Following Jonevret's departure from the club on 14 November 2016, Burchnall was offered the job as the club's new manager.
 He accepted the offer and signed on 24 November 2016.
 On 9 November 2017, he was fired from the job due to a run of bad results, culminating in relegation from Eliteserien.
 The firing sparked anger amongst supporters who set up a petition and created banners of protest against the director of football, Bård Wiggen, and the club due to the turbulent conditions Burchnall had to manage during his tenure.
 Shortly after, Bård Wiggen left the club.